jonesdevelopment/sonar-api/.github/ISSUE_TEMPLATE/bug_report.md

 about: Report bugs to improve plugin stability
 title: Bug report
 labels: ''
-assignees: ''

----
+body:
+  - type: textarea
+    attributes:
+      label: General information
+      description: |
         Please provide some information about what happened.
-...
+      placeholder: |
+        Step 1.
+Do this
+        Step 2.
+Then do this
+        Step 3. etc...
+    validations:
+      required: true

+  - type: textarea
+    attributes:
+      label: Reproducing the issue
+      description: |
       	Is there a known way the error/bug can be reproduced?
-...
+        Please provide a short list of steps you need to do to reproduce the bug.
+    validations:
+      required: true

+  - type: textarea
+    attributes:
+      label: Proxy version
+      description: |
       	Which BungeeCord version are you using?
 Are you using a fork?
-...
+        Run `/bungee` on your server to check.
+    validations:
+      required: true

+  - type: textarea
+    attributes:
+      label: Screenshots/Videos
+      description: |
       	Can you provide screenshots of the error message (if given)?
-...

-Is there any additional information you can provide?
-...
+    validations:
+      required: false